shama/ember-templates-loader/README.md

 ## Description

-This will precompile your Handlebar templates when you build with webpack with overrides specific for Ember.
+This will precompile your HTMLBars templates when you build with webpack with overrides specific for Ember.

 ## Usage